-Item Nature of item

-1. Direct credit substitutes

-2. Transaction-related contingencies

-3. Trade-related contingencies

-4. Asset sales with recourse

-5. Forward asset purchases

-6. Partly paid-up shares and securities

-7. Forward forward deposits placed

-This item refers to a commitment to place a forward forward deposit.
-Where the reporting institution has contracted to receive a forward forward deposit, failure to deliver by the counterparty will result in an unanticipated change in the institution's interest rate exposure and may involve a replacement cost.
+Nature of item Direct credit substitutes Transaction-related contingencies Trade-related contingencies Asset sales with recourse Forward asset purchases Partly paid-up shares and securities forward forward deposit, failure to deliver by the counterparty will result in an unanticipated change in the institution's interest rate exposure and may involve a replacement cost.
 Such exposure should be accorded the same treatment as interest rate contracts and reported under item 11.